The Municipality offers several options for residents to remit their property taxes.

 1. Payment at any commercial bank in Canada provided you have your complete tax bill for processing.
 Service charges may be charged by your bank.

-4. Payment by Pre-Authorized Payment Plan – no fees or interest!
+3. Payment by pre-authorized payment plan – no fees or interest!
 If you complete an application and provide a void cheque, the Municipality will deduct a monthly payment from your bank on the last working day of the month.
 The payment will be one twelfth (1/12) of your prior year taxes from January until the final tax bills are issued.
-When the final tax bills are issued the monthly amount will be adjusted so that your taxes are paid in full by December 31.
-An application form is available here or at the Municipal Office.
+If you are starting the monthly plan later in the year, your payments will be divided by the number of remaining months in the year.
+When the final tax bills are issued in August, the monthly amount will be adjusted so that your taxes are paid in full by December 31.
+An application form is available here.
+Please print the form and forward by email with a VOID cheque to email@example.com.
+Emailed photos of the form and cheque will be accepted.

 Property Tax Rate

-The total residential tax rate for 2016 in Edwardsburgh/Cardinal is 1.153450 .
+The total residential tax rate for 2020 in Edwardsburgh Cardinal is 1.183316.
 Multiply this by your assessment to get your total tax bill for the year.
 Deduct any amounts already paid so you know what your August billing will be.
 If you’re on pre-authorized monthly payments, there will be an adjustment made in August to ensure everything is paid in full by December 31.

 The assessed value for your property is determined by the Municipal Property Assessment Corporation.
 The assessed value is used by the Municipality to calculate your property taxes using the following formulae: